jaakkovuorio/PASE/1.Regulation_and_web_privacy/README.md

   There are 73 strictly necessary cookies.
 * What happens if you try to disable necessary cookies?

-  The website will no longer be functional or at least it won't function as intended.
+  They can't be disabled using by the cookie banner and if they were to be disabled the website would no longer be functional or at least it wouldn't function as intended.
 * List at least 6 different expiry times from the necessary cookies

   In the current 6.3.2026 updated version of Cookie declaration there are only 5 different maximum storage durations listed for the necessary cookies: Session duration, 1 day, 30 days, 1 year and persistent.